-- Thinking and problem-solving skills used to obtain satisfactory conclusions on conveyancing matters; - Ability to form client, colleague and other professional relationships; to obtain outcomes in the best interest of the client and the business; - Communication skills to ensure effective professional relationships; and - Business and commercial understanding in the context in which the conveyancing service is being provided. - Clarify any questions the independent assessor has from their assessment of the summative showcase;

-- Confirm and validate judgements about the quality and appropriateness of work; - Explore aspects of the work, including how it was carried out and why a course of action was taken in more detail; - Provide a basis for the independent assessor to make a holistic decision on whether a PASS or FAIL is awarded on the whole apprenticeship.
+- Thinking and problem-solving skills used to obtain satisfactory conclusions (including remedies) on a range of conveyancing matters; - Ability to form client, colleague and other professional relationships; to obtain outcomes in the best interest of the client and the business; - Communication skills to ensure effective professional relationships; and - Business and commercial understanding in the context in which the conveyancing service (reserved activity) is being provided. - Clarify any questions the independent assessor has from their assessment of the summative showcase; - Confirm and validate judgements about the quality and appropriateness of work; - Explore aspects of the work, including how it was carried out and why a course of action was taken in more detail; - Provide a basis for the independent assessor to make a holistic decision on whether a PASS or FAIL is awarded on the whole apprenticeship.

-If Part 2 (Showcase and Professional Discussion) in its entirety does not to meet the standard set by Awarding Organisation, then it will be deemed to be a FAIL.
-The apprentice will then have one further opportunity to re-submit the showcase using feedback and comments from the independent assessor on areas needing remediation.
+If Part 2 (Showcase and Professional Discussion) in its entirety does not meet the standard set by the Assessment Organisation, then it will be deemed to be a FAIL.
+The apprentice will then have one further opportunity to re-submit the showcase using feedback and comments from the Independent Assessor on areas needing remediation.